 Take out the screws on the silver cover, remove it, and check if the controller is loosening or not, and replace it with the one from a working miner.
 That will help us identify if it’s the controller causing the problem.
 If the miner works well after swapping controller, then the original controller on that unwork miner is problematic.

-- Disconnect the cables used to connect the boards, run only one single board at a time.
+- Identify which board is problematic: Disconnect the cables used to connect the boards, run only one single board at a time.
 This is to identify if every board is fine working on its own, and which board is problematic.

 As long as it’s not that the chips on boards are broken, the 1-4 issues can all be fixed at home.